There's now a host of streaming services available for Irish viewers to choose from. Here’s all you need to know about the best ones.

 Like Netflix, users can download content to watch offline.
 So whether you’re on your morning commute or sunning yourself in the garden, watching your favourite show is possible almost anywhere.

 Compared to Netflix and Amazon Prime Video, the amount of content on offer is still relatively small.
-However the quality of the shows is regarded as being very high.
+However the quality of the shows is regarded as being very high — with the service focussing on quality over quantity.

-If you're a fan of binge watching an entire series of your favourite show in one weekend as soon as it's released, you should know that Apple+ has decided to go against the grain of most streaming platforms nowadays by releasing most of its new shows on a weekly basis.
+If you're a fan of binge watching an entire series of your favourite show in one weekend as soon as it's released, you should know that Apple TV goes against the grain of Netflix by releasing most of its new shows on a weekly basis.

-Another bugbear is that it can sometimes be difficult to tell which movies are available to download as part of your Apple TV+ subscription and which are just available as part of Apple TV and therefore cost extra.
+Another bugbear is that it can sometimes be difficult to tell which movies are available to download as part of your Apple TV subscription and which are just available to access through the Apple TV set top box and therefore cost extra.

 5. Hayu